 Yes, you can configure license assignments for specific groups within the organization.

 This feature requires that you are using groups in Webex.
-See Cisco Directory Connector for details of how to synchronize your groups from Active Directory with Webex.
+See Group management for details about group creation in Control Hub and Cisco Directory Connector for information about how to synchronize your groups from Active Directory with Webex.

 - Who gets licenses from the organization license assignment?